Aerobic, or cardiovascular exercise prescription is dependent upon:

 |50 to 85%||Heart rate reserve (Karvonen formula)||I * (HR max - HR rest) + HR rest|

 The ACSM recommends 20 to 60 minutes of continuous aerobic activity.
 Time constrains of the individual must be considered.
-Depending upon individual fitness goals, exercise sessions may be of moderate duration (20 to 30 seconds) excluding time spent warming up and cooling down.
+Depending upon individual fitness goals exercise sessions may be of moderate duration (20 to 30 minutes) excluding time spent warming up and cooling down.
 Initial programs may last 12 to 15 minutes and progress toward 20 minutes.
-Severely deconditioned individual may need to perform multiple sessions of short duration (~10 minutes).
+Severely deconditioned individuals may need to perform multiple sessions of short duration (~10 minutes).
 Duration should increase as adaptation to training occurs without evidence of undue fatigue or injury (ACSM 1995).

 Scheduling constrains of the individual must be considered.
 The American College of Sports Medicine recommends aerobic activity to be performed 3 to 5 session times a week.
 It is recommended that individuals beginning an exercise program should perform aerobic exercise 3 days per week on non-consecutive days.
-Severely deconditioned individual may need to perform multiple sessions of short duration (~10 minutes) (ACSM 1995).
+Severely deconditioned individuals may need to perform multiple sessions of short duration (~10 minutes) (ACSM 1995).
+Individuals just beginning weight-bearing exercise (eg: jogging, aerobic dance, etc.) may be advised to wait 48 hours between bouts to prevent overuse injuries.
+If exercising on consecutive days, alternating between two modes of exercise (e.g.: walking one day, cycling next day) can be suggested, particularly for those who are overweight or those who have had certain orthopedic injuries in the past.

 Classification of Cardiovascular Exercises (ACSM 1995)